 Delinquent accounts will be reported to the Credit Bureau and referred to a collection agency for recovery.
-See §23.9.6 for further information.

-22.2.6 Obtaining and Paying Your Fee Assessment
+22.2.7 Obtaining and Paying Your Fee Assessment

-(1) Obtaining a Fee Assessment: Students enrolled in Winter Session pick up their fee assessment at Timetable Distribution at the beginning of each term; the assessment is printed on the class timetable notice, and is based on the course registrations shown on the timetable.
+(1) Obtaining a Fee Assessment: Students enrolled in Fall/Winter receive their fee assessment with their timetable notice at the beginning of each term; the assessment is printed on the class timetable notice, and is based on the course registrations shown on the timetable.

-Intersession fee assessments are mailed to the most recent mailing address provided.
+Timetable notices/fee assessments are mailed to the most recent mailing address provided.

-(2) Obtaining a Revised Fee Assessment:
+(2) Obtaining a Revised Fee Assessment

 - a.
-Undergraduate students: If, after collecting your Class Timetable Notice, you change the number of courses in which you are enrolled, you must obtain a revised fee assessment.
+Undergraduate students: If, after receiving your Timetable notice, you change the courses in which you are enrolled, you must obtain a revised fee assessment.
 Visit the Registrar's Office desk in the Universiade Pavilion for changes made before the term registration deadline, and Financial Services (3rd floor Administration Building) about changes made after the registration deadline.
 Please take your Student OneCard with you.
-If you delay getting a new assessment, you may incur financial penalties (§22.2.5); information on refunds is given in §22.2.7.
+If you delay getting a new assessment, you may incur financial penalties (§22.2.6); information on refunds is given in §22.2.8.
 Registration deadlines are listed in §11.
-In the event that a revised assessment, following a withdrawal, results in unpaid fees, students are held responsible for payment of the fees in full. - o.
-Graduate students: If you make any fee-affecting changes to your Winter Session or Intersession registrations on or before the Term 1 registration deadline of the applicable session, the Faculty of Graduate Studies and Research will mail you a Reassessment of Fees.
-No further reassessments of fees are mailed by the Faculty for the applicable session.
-If you make any Department and Faculty approved fee-affecting changes to your registration after the Term 1 registration deadline, you must obtain a revised fees assessment in order to ensure that you make the appropriate payment prior to the deadline.
-Please consult with the Faculty of Graduate Studies and Research, 1-05 Administration Building. - (3) Method of Payment: Students are encouraged to pay fees by cheque or money order, or at any branch of the Bank of Montreal.
+In the event that a revised assessment, following a withdrawal, results in unpaid fees, students are held responsible for payment of the fees in full. - b.
+Graduate students: If you make any fee-affecting changes to your Fall/Winter or Spring/Summer registrations on or before the first-term registration deadline, the Faculty of Graduate Studies and Research will mail you a Reassessment of Fees.
+No further reassessments of fees are mailed by the Faculty for the applicable period.
+If you make any Department and Faculty approved fee-affecting changes to your registration after the first-term registration deadline, you must obtain a revised fees assessment in order to ensure that you make the appropriate payment prior to the deadline.
+Please consult with the Faculty of Graduate Studies and Research, 105 Administration Building.